Package 'utsf'

 size

 An integer.
-It is the size of the test set (how many of the last observations of the time series are used as training set).
+It is the size of the test set (how many of the last observations of the time series are used as test set).
 It can only be used when the type parameter is "normal".

 prop